Gold News

 Consumer demand is not the only factor which can affect gold prices however.
 Rising assets tend to require inflows of investor cash, both driving and chasing prices higher.

 So the New Year clearly invites strong investing into precious metals.
-Here at BullionVault, in fact – the world's largest online investment service for physical precious metals – January has seen more new bullion investors than the following year's monthly average 7 times this decade, and it was the very best month of the year 3 times.
+Here at BullionVault, in fact – the world's largest online investment service for physical precious metals – January has repeatedly seen more new bullion investors than the following year's monthly average, and it was the very best month of the year for new account openings 3 times in the last decade.

 Why this repeated surge of interest at New Year?